igoristomin/auth/README.md

 # Authorization

 ## Description
-A simple web application that implements authorization in memory.
+A simple web application that implements In-Memory Authentication and allows you to pass authorization.

 ## Used tools
 * Platform: Spring Boot 2.6.3